JavaCode7/Thulium/README.md

  - 1 permanent memory cell

 ## Syntax
- Thulium has 13 commands (numbered 0 - 12 or 0000 - 1100), each doing something simple and useless but when combined, can actually have a decent function.
+ Thulium has 13 commands (numbered 0 - 12 or 0000 - 1100), each doing something simple and trivial but when combined, can actually have a decent function.

  - 0000 -- this command moves right in the grid
  - 0001 -- left in the grid